 My favorite thing about the fantasy genre is how different the books can be and still fall under the same genre.
-There aren’t many books like The Blade Itself by Joe Abercrombie.
-And the author makes sure to keep it fresh and gritty throughout the novel.
+There aren’t many books like The Blade Itself by Joe Abercrombie as it separates itself with a dark and gritty style.
+Keep reading to find out why you should read this novel next!

 The Blade Itself: Summary